dlebansais/Easly-Language/Doc/Nodes/Expression/ClassConstantExpression.md

 # Translation to C&#35;

-The C# code for this expression is straightforward, since the same syntax is used for enum members and class constants.
+The C# code for this expression is straightforward, since the same syntax is used for both enum members and class constants.

 ```csharp
 double N;